108806/python_scripts/README.md

 # pythonScripts
-Written for my own use and preference, free to edit and recycle but proceed with caution.
+Mostly written by me and for my own use and preference, some other stuff just edited, free to recycle but proceed with caution.